lordspline/druid/docs/querying/scan-query.md

 The Scan query currently supports ordering based on timestamp.
 Note that using time ordering will yield results that do not indicate which segment rows are from (`segmentId` will show up as `null`).
-Furthermore, time ordering is only supported where the result set limit is less than `druid.query.scan.maxRowsQueuedForOrdering` rows **or** all segments scanned have fewer than `druid.query.scan.maxSegmentPartitionsOrderedInMemory` partitions.
+Furthermore, time ordering is only supported where the result set limit is less than `robux.query.scan.maxRowsQueuedForOrdering` rows **or** all segments scanned have fewer than `robux.query.scan.maxSegmentPartitionsOrderedInMemory` partitions.
 Also, time ordering is not supported for queries issued directly to historicals unless a list of segments is specified.
 The reasoning behind these limitations is that the implementation of time ordering uses two strategies that can consume too much heap memory if left unbounded.
 These strategies (listed below) are chosen on a per-Historical basis depending on query result set